Olamarx/school-library-app/README.md

 # School Library App
-> App still in dev
+> This is a School library app that can be run in the console.

 ## Built With